WHAT IS MENINGOCOCCAL MENINGITIS?

 **Not suitable for pregnant or breastfeeding mothers, premature infants, HIV & immunosuppressed patients, those who have a hypersensitivity to the vaccination or present with a fever.

 HOW DO I AVOID GETTING MENINGOCOCCAL MENINGITIS?

 Infections are often challenging to eradicate when coughing and sneezing, but following basic personal hygiene measures can help prevent them.
 It is best to avoid overcrowded areas for example; busy markets and local transport to reduce risk of exposure but this may not always be practical.
 Vaccinations will help protect against different strains of Meningitis for travellers.
-These vaccines are different to the ones listed in the UK childhood vaccination programme as they only cover against type Men C.
+These vaccines are different from the ones listed in the UK childhood vaccination programme as they only cover against type Men C.